lee2sman/archive/about.md

 ## Contact

-For any questions or complaints relating to this website, or to request materials be removed, you can contact the [webmaster](https://leetusman.com/info).
+For any questions or complaints relating to this website, to correct mistakes, or to request materials be removed, you can contact the [webmaster](https://leetusman.com/info).

 ## Privacy

 No data is retained on visitors browsing this website.

+## Site design

+This site was built and designed by [Lee Tusman](https://leetusman.com), using a modified form of his website builder [Panblog](https://github.com/lee2sman/panblog) and set in [Bagnard Sans](https://github.com/dconstruct/Bagnard/), inspired by the graffiti of an anonymous prisoner of the napoleonic wars.
+Site code (c) 2025 Lee Tusman.
+Site design CC BY.
+No Gods, No Masters.